ISAs

 • It is possible for friends and family to contribute to a child’s Junior ISA (provided the Junior ISA provider allows this).

-• The Junior ISA allowance for the 2023/24 tax year is £9,000.
+• The Junior ISA allowance for this tax year is £9,000.

 • Each child can only ever have one cash JISA and one stocks and shares JISA in their name.